apache/nuttx/configs/freedom-k64f/README.txt

 Configurations
 ==============

-Each TWR-K60N512 configuration is maintained in a sub-directory and can be selected as follow:
+Each Freedom K64F configuration is maintained in a sub-directory and can be selected as follow:

     cd tools
-    ./configure.sh twr-k60n512/<subdir>
+    ./configure.sh freedom-k64f/<subdir>
     cd -
     . ./setenv.sh